 Undergraduate researchers in the Bracken Lab are working on a variety of projects, including work to understand how herbivores, like snails on rocky shores, affect primary producers both from the top down, by consuming them, and from the bottom up, by recycling limiting nutrients.
-Undergraduate researchers in the lab are conducting observations and experiments that allow us to partition the consumptive and non-consumptive effects of herbivores on primary producers, providing a novel, mechanistic understanding of the complex relationships between top-down and bottom-up processes in marine communities.
+Students are conducting observations and experiments that allow us to partition the consumptive and non-consumptive effects of herbivores on primary producers, providing a novel, mechanistic understanding of the complex relationships between top-down and bottom-up processes in marine communities.
 This work focuses on interactions between snails and microalgae in tide pools on the California coast.
 Other projects include observations and experiments to understand the roles of seaweeds in California’s intertidal communities.

 Carolina Aguila, M.S. in Biology Student, Northeastern University (Fall 2009-Spring 2011)